Public Announcer: Job Description & Career Info

 According to Career Info Net, www.acinet.org, skills that are helpful for a career as a public announcer include excellent public speaking ability, reading comprehension, social awareness, time management and active listening.
 Technological savvy is also important, particularly as it pertains to broadcasting equipment.
 It is also helpful to have specialized knowledge on certain topics, such as business, sports, health, politics or finance.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of Public Announcers is expected to grow by 5% between 2010 and 2020.
-While many broadcasting companies are consolidating and increasing their use of syndicated programs, resulting in a lower demand for announcers, the BLS reports that jobs in radio and television broadcasting are expected to increase by about 7% between 2010 and 2020, due somewhat to the growth of satellite stations and national news.
-The BLS also reported that the average annual broadcasting salary for a Public Announcer in 2012 was $40,070, with earnings being higher in large metropolitan areas.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of announcers in general is expected to grow very little between 2012 and 2022, by only 2%.
+While many broadcasting companies are consolidating and increasing their use of syndicated programs, resulting in a lower demand for announcers, the BLS reports that jobs in radio and television broadcasting are expected to grow very little, if at all, between 2012 and 2022, due somewhat to the growth of satellite stations and national news.
+The BLS also reported that the average annual broadcasting salary for a public announcer in 2012 was $40,070, with earnings being higher in large metropolitan areas.

 Related to Public Announcer: Job Description & Career Info